What’s the average cost of a data breach?

 The use of stolen or compromised credentials remains the most common cause of a data breach, as per IBM’s research.
 They were the primary attack vector in 19% of breaches in the 2022 study, and also the top attack vector in the 2021 study, having caused 20% of breaches.

-These breaches had an average cost of US$ 4.50 million, and the longest lifecycle — 243 days to identify the breach, and another 84 days to contain the breach.
+These data breaches had an average cost of US$ 4.50 million, and the longest lifecycle — 243 days to identify the breach, and another 84 days to contain the breach.

 The second most common cause of a data breach is phishing, accounting for 16%.
-It is also the costliest, averaging US$ 4.91 million in breach costs.
+It is also the costliest, averaging US$ 4.91 million in data breach costs.

 In critical infrastructure organizations, 28% experienced a destructive or ransomware attack, while 17% experienced a breach because of a business partner being compromised.